English

 2. Download System Dependencies

-• Connect to the device via serial or SSH to access the terminal, then execute the following commands to download the system dependencies (this step requires network connectivity).
+• Connect to the device terminal via the serial port or SSH, then run the following commands to download the system dependencies (network access is required).

 apt update